ElleryV/13CH4_Incubation_Round1/README.md

 ## Guide to scripts in this repository

-***Data wrangling*** *(scripts used to clean, organize, and prep data for statistical analysis):*

-1. **placeholder** -

 ***Data analysis*** *(scripts used to perform modeling and statistical analyses with processed data):*

+1. **CH4_CO2_fluxes.Rmd** - Script to make figures for CH4 and CO2 fluxes for the pH and H2O experiments.
+(Flux method presented here is T2 minus T1 (not 30 mL sample collection dilution corrected) ).
+2. **d13C_analysis.Rmd** - Script to visualize and analyze differences in d13C isotope ratio values for both pH and H2O experiments.
-1. **Relative_CH4Conc_Difference_Analysis.Rmd** - Script to analyze CH4 and CO2 concentration differences among pH treatments at the start and end of the incubation.
+3. **pH_Relative_CH4Conc_Difference.Rmd** - Script to analyze CH4 and CO2 concentration differences among pH treatments at the start and end of the incubation.
 Looking at both raw concentrations and incubation duration time normalized concentrations.
+4. **H2O_Relative_CH4Conc_Difference.Rmd** - Script to analyze CH4 and CO2 concentration differences among H2O treatments at the start and end of the incubation.
+Looking at both raw concentrations and incubation duration time normalized concentrations.

+***Data wrangling*** *(scripts used to clean, organize, and prep data for statistical analysis):*

 ## Research questions & Hyoptheses
 Q1.
 What are the key biogeochemical characteristics and processes related to enhanced CH4 oxidation in soils?